ctroupin/ctroupin.github.io/leaflet/CanaryIslands-Population.md

 ### Canary Island population

-Some days ago with some friend, we were asking ourselves about the population of the various municipalities in Gran Canaria, then the Canary Islands.
+Some days ago with some friends, we were asking ourselves about the population of the various municipalities in Gran Canaria, then in the rest of Canary Islands.
 It was not too difficult to find the answer but we needed something more visual and also a quicker way to find the population of a given place.

 {% include_relative maps/canarypopulation.html %}